Smartling has multiple features to support translation quality. Each of the following has a different purpose and best practices:

 Linguistic Quality Assurance

-It is important to note that if the translation reviewed under LQA and instead of being revised on that step, it is rejected, the linguist who receives the rejected string will not see the LQA error, unless LQA is not enabled on that workflow step.
-It is uncommon to enable LQA on multiple steps on the one workflow.
+If a translation reviewed under LQA is rejected rather than edited, the translator who receives the rejected string will not see the LQA error, unless LQA is also enabled on that workflow step.
+It is uncommon to enable LQA on multiple steps on one workflow, unless the workflow includes specific steps for LQA arbitration or rebuttal.Â

-It is recommended that LQA errors are never “deleted”, even if/when the translation is corrected.
-This is because LQA errors are a snapshot of time, so if there was an error in a specific revision of the translation, it should be recorded and not removed.
+It is recommended that LQA errors are never “deleted”, even if/when the translation is corrected, as these errors serve as a historical snapshot of the translation's quality at that time.Â

 Issues vs LQA

-As mentioned with LQA, it is expected the LQA reviewer is external to your business to ensure an objective view on the translation quality.
+As mentioned with LQA, it is expected that the LQA reviewer is external to your business to ensure an objective view on the translation quality.
 It is also expected that this reviewer correctly edits the translation before progressing it along the workflow.

 LQA should be used to provide feedback about the quality of translations using criteria that are as objective as possible.
 LQA errors are not subjective, functional or technical problems.
-Rather they indicate that an objective problem with the translation: translators failed to follow the style guide or glossary, or are the translations being inconsistent.
+Rather they indicate an objective problem with the translation: translators failed to follow the style guide or glossary, or the translations are inconsistent.Â

 Important Considerations